My experience with returning to work after diagnosis & 2 years off

 Sleep is everything for me.
 A bad nights sleep for me worsens my nystagmus, balance, mood and energy which can make work days harder than they need to be.
 I now prioritise my sleep to be able to function well the next day.
 I try and limit screen time in the evenings by not looking at my phone or the computer after about 6-7pm.
 I don't drink alcohol on work nights either so I can get proper deep sleep.
 Sometimes I'll take a magnesium supplement if I really feel that I need a good nights sleep.
 I light my oil burner with lavender oil and do all the things in My 16 ways to encourage CALM part 1 and 2.

-learning to switch-off in my time & BEING "ON" IN WORK TIME
+learning to switch-off in my time

 Currently a work in progress.
 But worrying solves nothing, it doesn't change the next work day unless it's productive thinking and quite often things can completely change the next day anyway.
 I remind myself to trust in the flow of life and live in the moment.
-This has gotten easier as i've settled more.
+This has gotten easier as I've settled more.

 Also when I'm working for someone else I feel they're paying me to be the best version of myself within their company and to perform.
-But when I'm at home I'm on my time.
+But when I'm at home I'm on my own time.
 I like to think of it as me paying myself to be well in my time.
-So I remind myself that when I'm there it's work, and once I leave it's leisure time.
+So I remind myself that when I'm there it's work, and once I leave it's my time.

 Meditation is an easy one to let slip.
 I find myself all fired up after a work day and it's hard to then lay down and literally switch off.
 Knowing I need to cook dinner plays on my mind to.
 So instead of meditating at around 4-5pm like I use to.
 I've been doing it just before sleep, which then takes me off into a calm, relaxed nights sleep.
 That way I don't miss out on time with Ben or worry about making dinner too late.